cornelltech/PsySocial2016/README.md

 - **Social Systems** - Behavioral and sociological approaches to social systems including groups, social ties, and social networks.

 ## Week-by-week
 This is the week-by-week plan.
+Readings for each topic are due on the first day the topic is covered.
+Noticed that the first day for each topic is *not always a Tuesday*.

 | Topic | Date | Title | Why |
 |:-----|:-----|:------|:----------|